 Improvements in the quality of streaming and access to a wide array of great content (either music, books, podcasts, etc) are just two of many reasons affluent listeners are now making the switch from traditional radio to streaming services or podcast subscriptions, and they are bringing top tier advertisers with them.
 This influx of new channels and opportunities for advertisers has allowed the Australia market to mature much quicker than others.
 Its rapid growth have some boldly claiming that smart audio may even replace traditional search or keyboards in the coming years.

-Once again, OTT was widely discussed among industry leaders with lots of chatter around its growing dominance and what that it means for advertising.
+Once again, OTT was widely discussed among industry leaders in APAC with lots of chatter around its growing dominance and what that it means for advertising.
 In particular, the maturity of the mobile market in Australia has been the main driver behind the shift to OTT, propelling the growth of connected TV.

 And, while appointment TV is on its way out, great content can’t be ignored.
 Popular linear-TV programming is still drawing in sizable audiences, bringing people together on their own terms with catch up TV.
 Catch up streaming of these shows has been shown to add incremental reach of 30-50% across certain demographics.